KGX-Official/Swift-Oasis/README.md

 Return all the bookings for a spot specified by id.

-- Require Authentication: true
+* Require Authentication: true
-- Request
+* Request

-  - Method: GET
+  * Method: GET
-  - URL: /api/spots/:spotId/bookings
+  * Route path: /api/spots/:spotId/bookings
-  - Body: none
+  * Body: none

-- Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response: If you ARE NOT the owner of the spot.

-  - Status Code: 200
+  * Status Code: 200
-  - Headers:
+  * Headers:
-    - Content-Type: application/json
+    * Content-Type: application/json
-  - Body:
+  * Body:

     ```json
     {